 Parent

-to expand our family and for years tried everything technology had to
+I wanted to expand our family and for years tried everything medical science

 We decided upon